5 Questions (and Answers) about Gestational Diabetes - Baby Chick

 • family history of diabetes

-• have a hormonal disorder called polycystic ovary syndrome, or PCOS
+• have a hormonal disorder called polycystic ovary syndrome, or PCOS10

 • are of African-American, American Indian, Asian American, Hispanic/Latin, or Pacific Island American descent

 Interestingly, I have only one of these risk factors: my mother had gestational diabetes when pregnant with me.
-I developed GDM when I was pregnant with my first child, but I did not develop it with my second pregnancy.
-I didn’t do anything differently with diet and exercise from what we could determine.
+I developed GDM when I was pregnant with my first child but did not develop it with my second pregnancy.
+From what we could determine, I didn’t do anything differently with diet and exercise.
 My habits were already pretty good for my second pregnancy.
 We aren’t sure why I got gestational diabetes for one pregnancy and not the other.

 Can I do anything to avoid gestational diabetes?

-Since doctors don’t really know what causes gestational diabetes, this question is harder to answer.
-If you are trying to get pregnant and are overweight, do everything you can to get to a more healthy weight before you conceive.
+Since doctors don’t really know what causes gestational diabetes, this question is harder to answer.11 However, there are ways to try and prevent gestational diabetes with a diet.
+If you are trying to get pregnant and are overweight, do everything you can to get to a healthier weight before you conceive.
 Begin making healthy eating choices and start exercising for at least 30 minutes every day.
-The Weston A. Price diet is a fantastic guideline for healthy eating in general, and especially during pregnancy, even more, if you have gestational diabetes.
+The Weston A. Price diet is a fantastic guideline for general healthy eating, especially during pregnancy, even more so if you have gestational diabetes.12

 Even if you are healthy and make all the right eating and exercise decisions, you may still develop GDM.
 I was one of those women, and I can tell you it was such a blow to my ego.
 Please do not get discouraged and afraid.
-Gestational diabetes does not mean you have done anything wrong, and it can be managed.
+It does not mean you have done anything wrong, and gestational diabetes can be managed.
 Whatever you do, if you are diagnosed with gestational diabetes, do not let it steal the joy of your pregnancy.
-Remember, you only get to experience the phenomenon of being pregnant for a short period in your life–don’t let an easily manageable diagnosis distract you from the journey!
+Remember, you only get to experience being pregnant for a short period—don’t let an easily manageable diagnosis distract you from the journey!

 Share